daman1199/Cloudofthoughts/insights/02-azopenai-apiconnection-error/README.md

 The solution was straightforward once I understood the root cause:

-**1. Created a new private endpoint** for the Dev OpenAI resource in the same VNet as the Dev Web App:
+**1. Created a new private endpoint** for the Dev Microsoft Foundry resource in the same Virtual Network as the Dev Web App vNet Integration subnet:

 ![New Private Endpoint](images/new-private-endpoint.png)